-Semolina Pudding Recipe or semolina porridge is an easy and nutritious breakfast that little ones just adore.
-And big ones too.
-Just a few ingredients and you get the most amazing pudding ever.
-It can also be considered a dessert, and served either hot or cold.
+Semolina Pudding Recipe or semolina porridge is a quick and easy breakfast that kids and grown-ups adore.
+Just a few ingredients and you get the most amazing pudding that can be enjoyed either hot or cold.
+It can also be considered a dessert, and served with the jam or compote of your choice.

 Wait, have l mentioned how ridiculously easy to make this semolina pudding recipe is?
 Ready in well under 10 minutes and a bowl of sheer goodness is right there in front of you.